 It is therefore best to supply internal layers with positive polarity whenever possible to minimize the chance for operator error.
 Regardless, the best fail-safe is to also supply a netlist file with the rest of your PCB Gerber files.
 If the operator runs the design netlist against the incorrect CAM reference netlist, and notices massive shorting or multiple opens, it is a simple matter to review the layer type and polarity assignments.
 After changing a few toggle settings, the operator can generate a new reference netlist and be back in business.
 Absent a customer-supplied netlist file, which can be compared to the Gerber-derived netlist, this error may go unnoticed until you perform an in-circuit test on a populated PCBA.
 By then, it is too late.

 During CAM Editing

 The netlist is kept active throughout the CAM session.
 When the CAM session is complete, we re-check to the netlist to be sure that no electrical shorts or opens have been created during editing.
 Then we make files for one of two test fixturing methods.

-If IPC netlist is not supplied, then we extract a reference netlist from the Gerber and drill data as described at the beginning.
-In these cases, the Gerber files must be assumed to accurately reflect the electrical requirements and are used for CAM editing checks and electrical test fixturing.
+If an IPC netlist is not supplied, then we use CAM software to extract a reference netlist from the Gerber and drill data, as described at the beginning.
+There is no choice but to assume that the Gerber files accurately reflect the electrical requirements for the board, and that they can be used for CAM editing checks and electrical test fixturing.

-To take the path of least resistance and avoid preventable mistakes, Epec suggests that if your PCB layout software supports the IPC-356 format, you should always take the time to export the file and send it to your fabricator.
+To add an extra degree of certainty that your PCB will function correctly, Epec suggests that if your PCB layout software supports the IPC-356 format, you should always take the time to export the file and send it to your fabricator.